ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 54-Notes.md

 [01:45] - **Dodger**

 If you want to present on an Arborist call, if you want to present an idea, if you want to change the Zcash Protocol, then email arboristcall@zfnd.org to request a presentation slot and we will get you scheduled.
 There are a bunch of other ways to get involved in Zcash.
 You can apply for a Zcash Community grant.
-You can apply for a grant from the Filecoin & ECC grant program, which is intended for grants that benefit the Filec oin and Zcash ecosystems.
+You can apply for a grant from the Filecoin & ECC grant program, which is intended for grants that benefit the Filecoin and Zcash ecosystems.

 [02:20]